dantan2000/DND_Discord_Bot/python/README.md

                 - type: the type of damage being dealt.
             - minimum level (optional): The minimum level this spell can be cast at.

+User Flow:
+    When users first put this discord bot within their discord server.
+There will be a few commands available by default, but many will begin using this discord bot by creating their DnD character.
+This will be done with the $createCharacter command.
+        - $createCharacter Name
+    This creates the template for a player character.
+Users can then call a series of functions that allow them to set the values of their characters.
+Discord's Bot API does not allow for a traditional stdout, wait and check for user stdin input, which is why users must all these methods individually.
+However before a character is pushed to the database, it will check whether a character has all necessary fields and is complete, and will notify the user which fields they must fill out.
+    The following functions must be called in order to create a full and complete character:

+        - $setLevel(level): Sets the open character's level to the given level.
+        - $setStr(score): Set's the character's Strength score.
+        - $setDex(score): Set's the character's Dexterity score.
+        - $setCon(score): Set's the character's Constitution score.
+        - $setInt(score): Set's the character's Intelligence score.
+        - $setWis(score): Set's the character's Wisdom score.
+        - $setCha(score): Set's the character's Charisma score.
+        - $setMaxHP(hp): Set's the character's maximum health.
+        - $setRace(race): Set's the character's race.
+Race must be present in race collection.
+        - $setClass(ctx, className): Set's the character's class.
+Class must be present in class collection.
+        - $addMaxHP(hp): Add's the given value to the character's maximum health.
+        - $addAbilityFeature(*args): Adds the given ability to the character's abilities.
+            -can be called as $addAbility and $addFeature
+        - $addProficiency(*args): Adds the given proficiency to the character's proficiencies.
+        - $takeDmg(hp): Removes the given amount from the character's current HP.
+        - $heal(hp): Adds the given amount from the character's current HP.
+        - $addItem(*args): Adds the given item into the character's inventory.
+        - $removeItem(*args): Removes the given item from the character's inventory
+        - $addGold(qty): Gives the amount of gold to the character.
+        - $removeGold(qty): Removes the amount of gold from the character.
+        - $don(*args): Equips the given armor.
+        - $doff(*args): Unequips the given armor.
+        - $isComplete(): Checks whether the character is complete, valid, and ready to be added or updated in the database.
+        - $dumpCharacter(): Prints all information about the open character.

+    Once a player's character is complete the user can call the $save and $close commands to save their changes and save the new character to the database.
+If they wish to use the character again, they can call $open(charactername).
+Each user can only have one character active at a time.
+Users can also call $deleteCharacter(charactername) if they wish to remove their character from the database.

+    The discord bot also contains a $roll command.
+When a user does not have a character open, they can use the $roll in the following format:
+        $roll 1d20 + x
+    where the number before "d" indicates the number of dice to roll, and the number after indicates the number of sides on the dice.
+Any integer x can also be added to the roll.
+If a player has a character currently open, they can also use the roll command to roll any skills present in DnD 5e.
+For example:
+        $roll Int
+        $roll Animal Handling

+Future Work
+    Our current planned uses of the database is to help people that are running Dungeons and Dragons campaigns through discord servers.
+The database would be able to store information on player character's, and give descriptions for available Classes, Races, Abilities, Spells, Weapons, Armor, and other Items.
+Our goal is to make playing a DnD online an easier experience by integrating parts of the Tabletop RPG right into the server, instead of having users use third party websites and discord at the same time.